Links for Palaeobotanists

 Fern palaeobiology.

 !
 Encyclopedia of Earth (supported by the Environmental Information Coalition and the National Council for Science and the Environment).
 Expert-reviewed information about the Earth.
 For everyone, please take notice.
+Provided by the Internet Archive´s Wayback Machine.
 The scope of the Encyclopedia of Earth is the environment of the Earth broadly defined, with particular emphasis on the interaction between society and the natural spheres of the Earth.
 Excellent!
 Go to:

 Xiaoyuan He et al. (2010): Anatomically Preserved Marattialean Plants from the Upper Permian of Southwestern China: The Trunk of Psaronius laowujiensis sp. nov.
 PDF file, Int.
 J. Plant Sci 171: 662-678.